Best Dog Food For The Pomsky Breed

 Purina Pro Plan Focus

-Cait of Snowoof Pomskies recommends Purina Pro Plan Focus.
+Some of our breeders have recommended Purina Pro Plan Focus.

-Cait clarified that there is no one single best food.
-She said: The best food for a Pomsky is a food that works for that individual Pomsky.
+The best food for a Pomsky is a food that works for that individual Pomsky.
 The most important factor to me is a dog food with a solid, meat-protein-focused ingredient list that I can purchase consistently that comes from a company with good quality control- no companies who outsource their food production for me!
-There are some breed-specific concerns with some Siberians (zinc deficiency) but they're rare even in Sibes, so while pet owners should be aware, they shouldn't rule an owner's choices.
+There are some breed-specific concerns with some Siberians (zinc deficiency) but they’re rare even in Sibes, so while pet owners should be aware, they shouldn’t rule an owner’s choices.”

 Sport Dog Food